wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/key-vault/key-vault-manage-with-cli.md

 >[AZURE.NOTE]  This tutorial does not include instructions on how to write the Azure application that one of the steps includes, which shows how to authorize an application to use a key or secret in the key vault.
 >
->Currently, you cannot configure Azure Key Vault in the Azure portal.
+>Currently, you cannot configure Azure Key Vault in the Azure Management Portal.
 Instead, use these Cross-Platform Command-Line Interface  instructions.
-Or, for Azure PowerShell instructions, see [this equivalent tutorial](key-vault-get-started.md).
+Or, for Azure PowerShell instructions, see [this equivalent tutorial](/documentation/articles/key-vault-get-started).

-For overview information about Azure Key Vault, see [What is Azure Key Vault?](key-vault-whatis.md)
+For overview information about Azure Key Vault, see [What is Azure Key Vault?](/documentation/articles/key-vault-whatis)

 ## Prerequisites

 To complete this tutorial, you must have the following:

-- A subscription to Microsoft Azure.
-If you do not have one, you can sign up for a [free trial](../../../pricing/free-trial).
+- A subscription to Windows Azure.
+If you do not have one, you can sign up for a [trial](/pricing/1rmb-trial).
 - Command-Line Interface version 0.9.1 or later.
-To install the latest version and connect to your Azure subscription, see [Install and Configure the Azure Cross-Platform Command-Line Interface](xplat-cli-install.md).
+To install the latest version and connect to your Azure subscription, see [Install and Configure the Azure Cross-Platform Command-Line Interface](/documentation/articles/xplat-cli-install).
 - An application that will be configured to use the key or password that you create in this tutorial.
 A sample application is available from the [Microsoft Download Center](http://www.microsoft.com/download/details.aspx?id=45343).
 For instructions, see the accompanying Readme file.

 ## Getting help with Azure Cross-Platform Command-Line Interface